epfl-ada/ada-2023-project-thewestbobers/README.md

 A nice visualization would be a stacked plot to combine both number of releases and fractions of subsets.
 Here, a problem we might encounter is the high number of genres, because that would require too many colors and overload the graph.
 An idea to solve this issue is to group genres into 5-10 main categories, and have a more readable plot.
 For example the genre “airplanes and airport” isn’t that representative yet for a first visualization, however it could be that this category reveals a peak of trend with further analysis…

 ### Step 4: Range selection of prior movies
 Once the unusual shape(s) has been identified, we will select a range prior to the trend peak, assuming the pivotal movie lies inside of it.
 It is important to choose a proper range so we don't miss the pivotal movie (too short range), and we don't predict a movie without relation (too big range).
-Let’s say the production of a movie takes 1 year, the first approach is to select a range of 5 prior years, which seems reasonable.
+Recognizing that films influencing a trend wouldn't be released immediately, we acknowledge the time it takes to produce a movie from scratch, typically spanning 2-3 years in 2006 ([1](https://nofilmschool.com/how-long-does-it-take-to-make-a-movie)),([2](https://www.studiobinder.com/blog/how-long-does-it-take-to-make-a-movie/]))  .
+Then, the first approach is to select a range of 5 prior years, which seems reasonable.
 Otherwise, a more precise method that requires more work and hypothesis would be to identify a bump as a roughly (skewed) gaussian curve.
 Then we could select a range of 1-2 standard deviations prior to the mean/median/mode (Fig. 4).

 ### Step 5: Pivotal Score
 Finally, we will elect the most probable pivotal movie of the selected range, which maximizes a score.
 From our definition of pivotal movie, the score would be based on money generated (which reflects how many people watched the movie) and public advise (how was the movie recieved).
 The metrics used here would be box-office and review score.
 Then if several movies reached the top score within a certain threshold, our intuition is to prefer the earliest movie released, because it would be the most likely to influence later releases.